 NARRATRICE

-In the summer of 1929, in Cadaquès, Dali initiated a new way of painting: he would stand in front of his canvas and wait, sometimes for hours on end, until images rose up out of his subconscious.
+In the summer of 1929, in Cadaqués, Dali initiated a new way of painting: he would stand in front of his canvas and wait, sometimes for hours on end, until images rose up out of his subconscious.
 These were the beginnings of the Paranoiac-critical method that he was soon to develop into a theory.
 Its underlying principal was that the associations and interpretations of delirious phenomena born from paranoia were conducive to creation.
-The artist must interpret them in his own language and impose that language on the world.
+The artist was supposed to interpret them in his own language and impose that language on the world.

 TC : 04 44 42